Start point - Layby on south

 minutes to the top, and even allowing for stops for photographs

-climbing steeply for a short distance to a path junction, where
+climbing steeply for a short distance to a path junction.
+"Here go right", said Shaun,

-we turned right to a kissing gate.
-Through this it was just a
+This brought us to a kissing gate, through which it was just a

 short walk to the summit.